madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### POST /api/data/add_podcast

 This endpoint adds a podcast for a user.
 Requires API key for authentication.
+Only allows a user to add podcasts to their own account.

 Request Headers
 ```